 Our serious deep research has innovative and impactful outcomes because we understand the intentions of end-users, the outcome goals at play, and the contextual factors that influence uptake and adaption.

 We look forward to continuing to improve the human experience of carefully designed systems, services, and spaces.

-A Memorandum of Agreement (MoA) was handed over on the afternoon of Friday the 9th December by Dr. Religiana Hendarti of Binus University to A/Prof. Kurt Seemann, Director of Centre for Design Innovation (CDI), on behalf of the Deputy Vice-Chancellor for Research and Development, Prof. Aleks Subic.
+A Memorandum of Agreement (MoA) was handed over on the afternoon of Friday the 9th December by Dr Religiana Hendarti of Binus University to A/Prof. Kurt Seemann, Director of the Centre for Design Innovation (CDI), on behalf of the Deputy Vice-Chancellor for Research and Development, Prof. Aleks Subic.